sesam-community/github-autodeployer/README.md

 ```

 ## Example Sesam System config specifying all available environment variables
-Same as above, just showing all the available variables.
+Same as above, just showing all the available variables, with and without the tag.

 ```
 {